-The TGPC defines "groundwater contamination" in its rules as the detrimental alteration of the naturally occurring physical, thermal, chemical, or biological quality of groundwater reasonably suspected of having been caused by the activities of entities under the jurisdiction of the state agencies.
-(Title 31, Texas Administrative Code, Chapter 601) The TGPC recognizes that groundwater contamination may result from many sources, including: agricultural activities; commercial and business endeavors; current and past oil and gas exploration and production and related practices; domestic activities; industrial and manufacturing processes; and, natural sources that may be influenced by, or may be the result of, human activities.
+TGPC defines "groundwater contamination" in its rules as the detrimental alteration of the naturally occurring physical, thermal, chemical, or biological quality of groundwater reasonably suspected of having been caused by the activities of entities under the jurisdiction of the state agencies (Title 31, Texas Administrative Code, Chapter 601).
+TGPC recognizes that groundwater contamination may result from many sources, including agricultural activities; commercial and business endeavors; current and past oil and gas exploration and production and related practices; domestic activities; industrial and manufacturing processes; and natural sources that may be influenced by, or may be the result of, human activities.

 The contamination cases identified in the Joint Report are primarily those where contaminants have been discharged to the surface, to the shallow subsurface, or directly to groundwater from activities such as the storage, processing, transport, or disposal of products or waste materials.
-The most common contaminants reported in both 2020 and 2021 were gasoline, diesel fuel, and other petroleum products due to the large number of cases related to petroleum storage tank systems.
-Less commonly reported contaminants include inorganic pollutants such as arsenic, nitrate, and heavy metals; and organic compounds such as phenols, trichloroethylene, carbon tetrachloride, dichloroethylene, naphthalene, creosote constituents, and solvents.
+The most common contaminants reported in both 2022 and 2023 were gasoline, diesel fuel, and other petroleum products due to the large number of cases related to petroleum storage tank systems.
+Less commonly reported contaminants include inorganic pollutants such as arsenic, nitrate, and heavy metals; and organic compounds such as phenols, trichloroethylene, carbon tetrachloride, dichloroethylene, naphthalene, creosote constituents, PFAS, and solvents.

-There were 3,035 active groundwater contamination cases in the Joint Report for 2020 and 2,929 cases in 2021.
-Approximately 81 percent of the documented cases were under TCEQ jurisdiction, with the rest under RRC jurisdiction (about 19 percent).
+The number of active groundwater contamination cases in the Joint Reports for 2022 (2,943 cases) and 2023 (2,870 cases) remained relatively steady.
+In both years, approximately 81% of the documented cases were under TCEQ jurisdiction, with the rest under RRC jurisdiction (about 19%).

 Table 2 lists the documented groundwater contamination cases reported by each agency with enforcement jurisdiction and is further broken down by program within the agency.
-Table 2 also illustrates the total percentage of documented cases attributable to each agency and program and the net change and percentage change from 2020 to 2021.
+Table 2 also illustrates the total percentage of documented cases attributable to each agency and program and the net change and percentage change from 2022 to 2023.

 Table 2.
-Groundwater Contamination Cases by Jurisdictional Agency, 2020-2021
+Groundwater Contamination Cases by Jurisdictional Agency, 2022-2023